dward2/BME547/Lectures/unit_testing.md

 __Steps__:
 * Write a unit test for this function before you code the function itself.
-* Add instructor as a collaborator to your repository and create an issue that links to this unit test.
+* Create an issue that links to this unit test.
 Add the instructor as an assignee.
+If the instructor does not show up in the list of possible assignees, you may need to add the instructor as a collaborator to your repository.
 * Develop the function.
 * If  you find that your function has multiple steps that can be broken down into smaller functions, do so, and then write a test for the smaller functions